San Antonio Child Custody Lawyers

 In custody decisions, courts consider several factors, including:

-- the parents’ ability to make the child’s welfare their priority and reach shared decisions that are best for the child
+- The parent’s ability to make the child’s welfare their priority and reach shared decisions that are best for the child

-- whether the child’s physical, emotional and psychological needs and development will benefit from a proposed arrangement
+- Whether the child’s physical, emotional, and psychological needs and development will benefit from a proposed arrangement

-- whether both parents participated in the child rearing before the custody action or divorce
+- Whether both parents participated in the child-rearing before the custody action or divorce

-- whether each parent can encourage a positive relationship between the child and the other parent
+- Whether each parent can encourage a positive relationship between the child and the other parent

 Why Choose Us?

 The fact is that choosing the right divorce lawyer may determine the outcome of your case.
 Are you willing to leave it in the hands of anyone that may not be entirely committed to you and your children’s best interests?
-At Higdon, Hardy & Zuflacht, L.L.P., we have the proven experience, track record and client satisfaction that you need, and we are committed to fighting on behalf of our clients in the San Antonio area and throughout South Texas.
+At Higdon, Hardy & Zuflacht, L.L.P., we have the proven experience, track record, and client satisfaction you need, and we are committed to fighting on behalf of our clients in the San Antonio area and throughout South Texas.

-Our team of attorneys has an impressive record of success handling complex child custody cases.
-At the law firm of Higdon, Hardy & Zuflacht, L.L.P., we take pride in our commitment to providing our clients with the best representation possible.
-We understand that child custody issues are especially challenging emotionally and financially.
-Our promise to you is that we will do everything possible to fight for your interests in your child custody case while seeking the best interest of your children.
+We promise we will do everything possible to fight for your interests in your child custody case while seeking the best interest of your children.
 At Higdon, Hardy & Zuflacht, L.L.P., we will commit our resources, knowledge, and time to you so that you will get the professional and honest legal representation that you deserve at this critical time in your life.

 Child Custody and Support